input-output-hk/partner-chains/docs/developer-guides/bridge-and-reserve.md

 - IlliquidCirculationSupplyValidatorAddress - can be obtained from the output of the `get-scripts` command (see below).

 - dataCheckpoint - it is the lower bound of observability.
-Chain genesis utxo is a good candidate, but it can be any UTXO on Cardano, created before the first bridge transfer that should be registered by the partner chain
+Chain Genesis UTXO is a good candidate, but it can be any UTXO on Cardano, created before the first bridge transfer that should be registered by the Partner Chain

 #### 4.1.1 Retrieving the validator address